KoderDojo/go/timeline/log.md

 # Log

+## August 10, 2017

+Day 22 - Purchased *Building Micrososervices with Go*.
+Read the first section, *Introduction to Microservices*.
+Great review of the *net/http* and *encoding/json* packages I just reviewed.

 ## August 9, 2017

 Day 21 - Re-reviewed the *net/http* package, but this time writing a bunch of code for practice.
 I will officially write the code tomorrow and push it to GitHub.
 Wish I had my whiteboard.
 Didn't bring it on the road to Utah.
 Not very portable anyway :)